About Placerita Creek Falls

 At about 1.5 miles east on Placerita Canyon Road, there was the well-signed turnoff for the Placerita Canyon Nature Center, which would yield the longer hike to Placerita Creek Falls.

-Since there was no parking allowed around that gate, we had to go a little further to the east where there was a pullout with enough room for perhaps a half-dozen or more cars.
+Since there was no parking allowed around that gate (at least as of our first visit in January 2019), we had to go a little further to the east where there was a pullout with enough room for perhaps a half-dozen or more cars.